prayangshuuu/whatstask/README.md

 ```

 The worker will:
-- Start immediately and check for due reminders
+- Start immediately and sync WhatsApp clients, then check for due reminders
-- Poll every 60 seconds for new due reminders
+- Poll every 60 seconds to:
+  1. Sync WhatsApp sessions and start/restart clients
+  2. Process due reminders
 - Log which reminders are being processed with detailed information:
   - User email
   - Phone number (if WhatsApp session exists)